interledger/web-monetization-extension/docs/testing/testplan.md

 ## Introduction

 The purpose of this document is to guide end-user testing of the Web Monetization browser extension.
 We focus on functional test cases.
-The goal is to report bugs, issues or differences observed from the expected behaviour.
+The goal is to report bugs, issues or differences observed from the expected behavior.

 ## Audience